ProcedureKit/ProcedureKit/Guides/Cancellation/Handling Cancellation.md

     Potentially here, the app delegate may signal to any running procedures to `cancel()`.

 3. A `Procedure`'s dependency finishes with errors.
     In this scenario, a procedure is waiting for the results of another procedure.
 However, if the dependency finishes unsuccessfully, the waiting procedure aught to be cancelled.
-This is likely done from within a `DidFinishObserver` which will call `cancel(withError:)` on the waiting procedure.
+This is likely done from within a *DidCancelObserver* which will call `cancel(withError:)` on the waiting procedure.
 The framework does this automatically with the `inject(result:)` APIs.

 In all of these example, `cancel()` is invoked on the procedure from outside.
 In all situations, the `Procedure` needs to ensure that it _handles_ cancellation correctly.

 ## Handling Cancellation

-Once a procedure is cancelled, it must move to the finished state. **It is the responsibility of the `Procedure` subclass to cancel its work and move to the finished state as soon as is practical once cancelled.*
+Once a procedure is cancelled, it must move to the finished state. *It is the responsibility of the `Procedure` subclass to cancel its work and move to the finished state as soon as is practical once cancelled.*

 We call handling cancellation and moving to the finished state quickly once cancelled being *responsive to cancellation*.